mskutta/mskutta.github.io/_posts/2017-05-13-controlling-qlab-wirelessly-using-motion-sensors.md

 ### Step 1: Connect to Node-Red

 Node-Red runs on the default port of 1880.
 To access node-red open a browser and navigate to **http://[Raspberry Pi IP Address]:1880/**.
-Note: use the IP address you determined earlier.
+> Note: use the IP address you determined earlier.

 ![SSH into the Raspberry Pi](/images/connect-to-node-red.png)

 ### Step 2: Sensor Acquisition

-First we need to aquire the values from the motion sensor.
+First we need to acquire the values from the motion sensor.
 I followed the example from [here](https://infusionsystems.com/pishield/node-red-sensor-acquisition/) to get started.

 ![SSH into the Raspberry Pi](/images/node-red-sensor-acquisition.png)